natale565/Asteroids-game/asteroids/README.md

 Overall, I learned that most programming problems become easier when broken into smaller steps and solved one piece at a time.

+## What I Learned

+This project helped me improve my confidence with Python and object-oriented programming.
+I gained hands-on experience working with game loops, collision systems, reusable classes, and real-time user input.

+It also helped me understand how larger programs are organized across multiple files and classes.

 ---

 ## How to Run